The estimates in this news release are based on annual average data from the

 vehicle maintenance and repairs; and home repairs, maintenance, and construction.
-This category also captures the time spent obtaining government services-- such as applying for food stamps--and purchasing government-required licenses or paying fines or fees.
+This category also captures the time spent obtaining government services-- such as applying for food assistance--and purchasing government-required licenses or paying fines or fees.

 Caring for and helping household members.
 Time spent doing activities to care for or help any child (under age 18) or adult in the household, regardless of relationship to the respondent or the physical or mental health status of the person being helped, is classified here.
 Caring for and helping activities for household children and adults are coded separately in subcategories.
 Primary childcare activities include time spent providing physical care; playing with children; reading with children; assistance with homework; attending children's events; taking care of children's health needs; and dropping off, picking up, and waiting for children.
 Passive childcare done as a primary activity (such as "keeping an eye on my son while he swam in the pool") also is included.
 A child's presence during the activity is not enough in itself to classify the activity as childcare.
 For example, "watching Secondary childcare occurs when persons have a child under age 13 "in their